petarilievCS/petarilievCS/README.md

 **`Mobile Developer (iOS)`**

-I'm a sophomore studying Computer Science at UT Austin, an independent iOS developer, and an incoming Software Engineer Intern in the iOS Engineering team at ServiceNow.
+I'm a sophomore studying Computer Science at UT Austin, an independent iOS developer, and a Software Engineer Intern in the iOS Engineering team at ServiceNow.
 I enjoy building iOS applications in my free time, and I've published 3 of them on the App Store.
 I specialize in Swift (UIKit, SwiftUI, Core Data), and I have some experience with Flutter and React Native.
-Lately, I've been getting more interested in backend development with Python (Flask, SQLAlchemy, MySQL) and hosting with AWS.
-Lastly, I also have experience with C/C++ and Java.
+Lately, I've been getting more interested in backend development with Python (Flask, SQLAlchemy, MySQL).
+Lastly, I also have experience with C/C++, Java and AWS.

 <p align="left">
       <a href="https://www.linkedin.com/in/petarilievcs/">